department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.condition-notes.md

 - **are we ever exposed to ProblemTO.removed=true**
 - **what are the other values for ProblemTO.status**
   - how do we handle when a problem is moved from active to not active?
 Are we made aware of this?
 Should we delete, mark not active, or mark entered-in-error?
+- noted that VA went to ICD-10. so not clear that we should interpret the <icd> as ICD-9 or ICD-10.. the display text implies 9 in my mock data.